 - Cream butter and sugar until light and fluffy.

-- Beat egg yolks in to creamed mixture, add ground almonds and almond essence.
+- Beat egg yolks into the creamed mixture, then add the ground almonds and almond essence.

-- Gradually beat in a ½c of milk.
+- Gradually beat in a ½ cup of milk.

-- Beat egg whites until stiff peaks form.
-Fold half in to the creamed mixture, then fold in the remaining egg whites.
+- In a clean bowl beat egg whites until stiff peaks form.
+Fold half into the creamed mixture, then fold in the remaining egg whites.

-- Combine rum and the remaining ½c of milk.
+- Combine rum and the remaining ½ cup of milk.

 - Arrange six biscuits lengthwise in two rows, beside each other, on aluminium foil.
 Brush the biscuits liberally with the rum/milk mixture.

-- Spread the biscuits evenly with ? of the filling.
-Top with another lay of biscuits and brush liberally with rum/milk mixture.
+- Spread the biscuits evenly with โ of the filling.
+Top with another layer of biscuits and brush liberally with rum/milk mixture.
 Continue as before until all mixture is finished and you have ended with a layer of biscuits (again brush liberally with rum/milk).

 - Wrap up in foil and refrigerate overnight.

-- Before serving remove torte from foil and place on serving plate.
+- Before serving remove the torte from the foil and place it on a serving platter.
 Cover with whipped cream and top with chocolate.
 Once covered and decorated, refrigerate once again until ready to serve.

 Measurement Notes